visgl/luma.gl/docs/api-reference/advanced/extensions.md

 This section provides an overview of WebGL extensions and describes luma's builtin support for them.

-While the Khronos group's official list of [WebGL Extensions](https://www.khronos.org/registry/webgl/extensions/) is intimidatingly long, the extensions can be categorized into a few basic categories:
+While the Khronos group's official list of [WebGL Extensions](https://www.khronos.org/registry/webgl/extensions/) is intimidatingly long, the extensions can be categorized into a few basic categories

-* **General Extensions** - These extensions expose some optional general capability that was not included in the initial standards perhaps due to performance or security concerns.
-* **Debug Extensions** - These extensions expose additional information and capabilities that help debug and profile a WebGL program.
-* **WebGL1 Feature Extensions** - These extensions expose various OpenGL ES 3.0 features that are often available on the target devices that run the OpenGL ES 2.0 based WebGL1 standard today.
-* **WebGL2 Feature Extensions** - These extensions expose various OpenGL ES 3.1 and 3.2 features that are occasionally available on target devices that run the OpenGL ES 3.0 based WebGL2 standard today.
-* **Compressed Texture Extensions** - Used to query if the GPU supports specific proprietary compressed texture formats.

-Also note that because luma.gl gives the application direct access to the WebGL context, the application can always work directly with any extensions it needs.
+Note that because luma.gl gives the application direct access to the WebGL context, the application can always work directly with any extensions it needs.

 ## General Extensions

+These extensions expose optional general capability that was not included in the initial standard perhaps due to performance or security concerns.

 | Extension | Enables | luma.gl support |
 | --- | --- | --- |